webbeetechnologies/bamboo-molecules/docs/readme.md

 Molecules is a set of composed components, a level higher than the un-opinionated Atoms.
 Following the design pattern, Molecules

-Like Bamboo Atoms [:plug Bamboo Atoms]; the library is a highly performant, and well tested set of components.
+Like <a href="https://github.com/webbeetechnologies/bamboo-atoms" target="_blank">Bamboo Atoms</a>; the library is a highly performant, and well tested set of components.
 Components have been specifically designed to meet the design guidelines of each platform iOS or Android.
 Components that are composed/created in this level are opinionated for the platform they cater to;

 However, for the web, the user gets the option to toggle between Material UI and iOS Cupertino style.
 [Molecules components](./components.md) are designed and optimized for the best user experience on the web in both the design styles. and are built upon bamboo atoms which in-turn are built on react-native components.
 Offcourse, you can overwrite the styles for any of the platforms using the platform specific extensions. :)